 The District offers optional benefit programs including Flexible Spending Plans (both medical and dependent care reimbursement) and a 457 deferred compensation plan.
 Participation is voluntary.
-Contributions for Flexible Spending Plans are paid by the employee.
+Contributions for Flexible Spending Plans are paid by the employee, and may be in any amount, up to the maximum limit set by the IRS.
 The employee can elect to contribute to the 457-plan subject to plan limits.
-Should the employee contribute at least \$85.00 per pay period, the District will match the \$85.00 contribution; the employee can elect to contribute more than \$85.00 per pay period, but the District's match is capped at \$85.00.
+Should the employee contribute at least \$150.00 per pay period, the District will match the \$150.00 contribution; the employee can elect to contribute more or less than \$150.00 per pay period, and the District will match the employee's contribution, but the District's match shall be capped at \$150.00, even if the employee contributes more than \$150.00.